-We let New Zealand down: Stats NZ boss resigns over botched census
+Statistics NZ Liz MacPherson boss resigns over botched Census

-The head of Statistics NZ has resigned after a review heavily criticising the department's handling of the troubled 2018 Census.
+The head of Stats NZ has resigned after a review heavily criticising the department's handling of the troubled 2018 Census.

-The Government's statistics department has faced scrutiny since last year's census – the first to prioritise online participation - produced one of the worst participation rates in decades, with one in seven people failing to complete it.
+The Government's statistics department has faced scrutiny since last year's Census – the first to prioritise online data collection - produced one of the worst participation rates in decades, with one in seven people failing to complete it.

-It left the Stats NZ delaying the results and plugging holes in its data with figures from other Government sources.
+It left Stats NZ delaying the results and plugging holes in its data with figures from other Government sources.

-On Tuesday, the departments Chief Executive and the Government Statistician, Liz MacPherson quit, saying she took full responsibility for issues identified in a just-released independent report into the problems.
+On Tuesday, the department's chief executive, and Government Statistician, Liz MacPherson quit, saying she took full responsibility for issues identified in a just-released independent report into the problems.

-"We were too optimistic, placed too much emphasis on the online census, and did not have robust contingency plans in place for when things started to go wrong," she said.
+"We were too optimistic, placed too much emphasis on the online Census, and did not have robust contingency plans in place for when things started to go wrong," she said.

-"Put simply, we didn't make it easy enough for everyone to take part and that will be a key focus for the next census … We let ourselves and New Zealand down."
+"Put simply, we didn't make it easy enough for everyone to take part and that will be a key focus for the next Census … We let ourselves and New Zealand down."

 She will stay on until Christmas to oversee the clean-up effort and the Government will begin recruiting for a replacement in coming weeks.